-To support the policy on fighting bribery, all new employees must complete online courses in anti-trust and anti-corruption issues within three months of starting in their jobs and updated courses are continuously held for employees in RIAS A/S.

-In the 2022/23 financial year, compliance e-learning courses in anti-corruption work have been held for all employees and 100% of employees completed the course.
+To support the policy on fighting bribery, all new employees must complete online courses in anti-trust and anti-corruption issues within three months of starting in their jobs and updated courses are continuously held for employees in RIAS A/S. In the 2023/24 financial year, compliance e-learning courses in anti-corruption work have been held for all employees and 100% of employees completed the course.
 Compliance is also an item on the agenda at board meetings, and here the Board of Directors has also been informed of the e-learning courses that have been completed.
 The management group also discusses compliance issues and this is a permanent part of the agenda.

-During 2022/23 the company expanded the whistleblower hotline so it gives any one the possibility to report on all critical issues they might observe.
-The hotline is available from the website RIAS.dk and therefore is an option for both internal employees and external stakeholder to use.
+The company has a whistleblower hotline which gives the possibility to report on all critical issues they might observe.
+The hotline is available from the website RIAS.dk and therefore is an option for both internal employees and external stakeholders to use.
 The hotline is managed by an external partner and therefore everything can be reported strictly confidential.

-There have been no whistleblower reports submitted in 2022/23.
+There have been no whistleblower reports submitted in 2023/24.
 Nor has management been made aware of corruption issues by other channels, and the Board of Directors has also been notified of this.

-In the 2022/23 financial year, all employees have been asked to complete e-learning courses on compliance, GDPR and IT security.
+In the 2023/24 financial year, all employees have been asked to complete e-learning courses on compliance, GDPR and IT security.